jpenca/spinal-docs/README.md

 # What is spinal?
 spinal is an environment for programming step sequencers - currently it works exclusively with the [Elektron Analog Rytm](http://eu.elektron.se/drum-machines/analog-rytm/) drum computer.
-The spinal language is designed to let you rapidly express musical intentions in the sequencer grid.
+The spinal language is designed from scratch to let you rapidly express musical intentions in a sequencer grid.

 Spinal is being implemented as a Mac application which interprets the language and communicates with the drum machine.